discourse-lab/UMUC/README.md

 language.
 We define a conflict as an expression of critique  or distancing from the positions or actions of another country present at the Council during the debate.
 There are four main types of conflicts annotated:
-* Direct Negative Evaluation: Describe Conflicts where the speaker directly directs the critique to another country.
+* _Direct Negative Evaluation_: Describe Conflicts where the speaker directly directs the critique to another country.
-* Indirect Negative Evaluation: Describe Conflicts where some intermediate entity serving as a proxy is criticized instead of the other country directly.
+* _Indirect Negative Evaluation_: Describe Conflicts where some intermediate entity serving as a proxy is criticized instead of the other country directly.
-* Challenge: Challenging statements accuse another coun try of not telling the truth.
+* _Challenge_: Challenging statements accuse another coun try of not telling the truth.
-* Correction: Corrections rectify the allegedly false statement.
+* _Correction_: Corrections rectify the allegedly false statement.

 For more information on the annotation guidelines, see our [paper](https://aclanthology.org/2024.lrec-main.716.pdf).
 This repository includes a corrected version of the original Conflicts corpus ([github](https://github.com/linatal/UNSCon)).